baileysostek/FraudTek/Launch4J/sign4j/README.txt

 Any signing tool can be used, as long as the name of the output file can be recognized among its parameters.
 This is currently done by either using an -out option if present, or taking the last filename with an exe suffix after all supplied options.

-If the involved tool is able to remove a previous signature before adding the new one (as is normally the case) the initial test can be performed on the target executable itself, avoiding the creation of a temporary file.
+If the involved tool is able to remove a previous signature before adding the new one (as is normally the case) the initial editor can be performed on the target executable itself, avoiding the creation of a temporary file.
 You can use the option --onthespot to signal that to sign4j.

 The option --strict can be used to suppress the use of double quotes around parameters that strictly don't need them.
 The option --verbose shows diagnostics about intermediary steps of the process.